 Maintaining tuna stocks at levels that will permit the MSY is the management objective specified by the IATTC Convention.
 The IATTC has adopted interim target and limit reference points for the stocks that it manages.
 Previous assessments have found that yield per recruit is maximized by catching skipjack at the smallest size observed in the catch.
 In combination with the lack of evidence of a stock-recruitment relationship, this indicates that very high fishing mortality rates and very low biomass levels would be associated with MSY.
 The ASCALA assessment (Maunder and Harley 2004) estimated that maximum yields are achieved with infinite fishing mortality because the critical weight is less than the average weight at recruitment to the fishery.
 However, this is uncertain because of uncertainties in the estimates of natural mortality and growth.
 For this reason, reference points are not available for skipjack tuna in the EPO.
 Consequently, indicators and reference levels have been used to evaluate the status of the stock.
 However, susceptibility and productivity analysis shows that skipjack has substantially higher productivity than bigeye tuna.
 Biomass and fishing mortality corresponding to MSY are, respectively, negatively and positively related to productivity.
 Therefore, since skipjack and bigeye have about the same susceptibility, which is related to fishing mortality, the status of skipjack can be inferred from the status of bigeye.
-The current assessment for bigeye tuna estimates that the fishing mortality is less than $F{\rm MSY}$.
-Therefore, the fishing mortality rate for skipjack should also be less than $F{\rm MSY}$.
-Since effort and skipjack biomass has been relatively constant over the past 10 years, this also implies that skipjack biomass is above B{MSY} .
+The current assessment for bigeye tuna estimates that the fishing mortality is less than $F{MSY}$ .
+Therefore, the fishing mortality rate for skipjack should also be less than $F{MSY}$ .
+Since effort and skipjack biomass has been relatively constant over the past 10 years, this also implies that skipjack biomass is above $B{MSY}$ .

 Historically, the main concern with the skipjack stock was the constantly increasing exploitation rate.
 Exploitation rate appears to have leveled off in recent years.
 The data- and model-based indicators have yet to detect any adverse consequence of this increase.
-The average weight was below its lower reference level in 2009, which can be a consequence of overexploitation, but it can also be caused by recent recruitments being greater than past recruitments or expansion of the fishery into areas occupied by smaller skipjack.
-However, average weight has stabilized in recent years.
+The average weight has declined to levels seen in the early 1980s and was below its lower reference level in 2009, which can be a consequence of overexploitation, but it can also be caused by recent recruitments being greater than past recruitments or expansion of the fishery into areas occupied by smaller skipjack.
+The low level in 2015 is probably due to the high recruitment in 2015.